CS 536 Fall 2025

 Bonus problem [30 pts]

 The Bonus Problem may be approached in the default way by utilizing 802.11 traffic traces provided, or capturing your own WLAN traffic.
-In the default approach, you will find three 802.11 frame capture files, m2*.pcap, in the course directory.
+Use one of the two approaches, not both.
+In the first approach, you will find three 802.11 frame capture files, m2*.pcap, in the course directory.
 Use Wireshark to provide a coarse analysis of the captured traffic.
-Each file contains roughly a 30-second walltime 802.11 traffic trace captured at HAAS.
-Since two of the files are not small (about 10000-11000 frames), you may choose a subinternal of 0.5-second duration to analyze the data.
+Each file contains roughly a 30-second walltime 802.11 traffic trace captured in HAAS.
+Since two of the files are not small (about 10000-11000 frames), you may choose a subinterval of 0.5-second duration to analyze the data.
 If so, please specify for each file which interval you chose.
 The smaller file contains only about 500 frames.
 For each file, describe basic features of captured traffic such as which 802.11 network (e.g., 802.11g or 802.11a, frequency band) the frames belong to, basic service sets, types of frames (e.g., beacon, RTS/CTS), data rates (e.g., 6 Mbps indicates that more error correction is applied to protect against noise vs. 54 Mbps), among other factors that may be relevant.
 The aim is provide a high level characterization of the observed WLAN networks that provide a synopsis of its structure and activities.
 To earn full credit, describing signal levels (e.g., SNR) of high traffic basic service sets, MAC address of their access points, would be useful to know.
 In the last part of your analysis, compare your results across the three data sets, highlighting any differences.

 The second approach entails capturing your own WLAN trace and providing an analysis similar to above.
 Capturing 802.11 traffic is not straightforward and system dependent.
 For example, WLAN drivers in specific Linux, Windows, MacOS operating systems for specific 802.11 interfaces may not support monitor mode (analogous to promiscuous mode for WLANs).
 Even when supported, the driver may not export captured 802.11 frames but 802.3 frames that carry 802.11's payload but otherwise discards 802.11 specific frame information.
 The second approach is meaningful only if you have access to a device where you have a root (superuser, administrator) account and the system allows capture of 802.11 frames that may be inspected using Wireshark to analyze traffic.
 If you are following the second approach, please specify the system environment (OS, 802.11 interface/card, driver, when/where traffic was captured) in addition to providing your analysis.
-If considering the second approach, please keep in mind that you may -- after spending time to research -- determine that your system cannot provide raw 802.11 frames, or that doing so entails significant time investment to configure your environment (possibly involving coding) to enable 802.11 frame capture.
-If you are interested in Wi-Fi and wireless systems in general, the time spent may yield productive insight, but, otherwise, following the first approach is recommended.
+Please keep in mind that you may -- after spending time to research -- determine that your system cannot capture raw 802.11 frames, or that doing so entails significant time investment to configure your environment (possibly involving coding) to enable 802.11 frame capture.
+If you are interested in Wi-Fi and wireless systems in general, the time spent may yield productive insight, but, otherwise, following the first approach is straightforward and recommended.

 The Bonus Problem is completely optional.
 It serves to provide additional exercises to understand material.
-Bonus problems help more readily reach the 45% contributed by lab component to the course grade.
+Bonus problems help more readily reach the 40% contributed by lab component to the course grade.

-Turn-in Instructions
+Turn-in instructions

 Electronic turn-in instructions: